onfido/onfido-android-sdk/README.md

 * **Colors**
     * General
+        * `onfidoColorBackground`: Background color of the non-capture screens
         * `colorAccent`: Defines alert dialogs' accent color, and text input fields' focused underline, cursor, and floating label color
     * Content
         * `onfidoColorContentMain`: Color of primary texts on screen, e.g. titles and regular body texts
+        * `onfidoColorContentMainDark`: Color of the content on capture screens (those with dark backgrounds)
         * `onfidoColorContentSecondary`: Color of secondary texts on screen, e.g. subtitles
         * `onfidoColorContentNegative`: Color of error texts
     * Main buttons